 The 1point5 Project aims to focus and amplify the voices of those working towards a 1.5°C world.
-This not-for-profit is generously supported by The Tindall Foundation and Phillip Mills and other generous souls who have contributed time and skills.
+This not-for-profit is generously supported by Temple and various generous souls who have contributed time, money and skills.

 One morning in 2018, Paul woke up and read an article in The Guardian about the loss of biodiversity triggered by climate change.
 This was a penny-drop moment to the seriousness of climate change and the inadequacy of the actions being taken to avoid the worst outcomes.